Sovereign Gold Bond

 Answer: Capital gain will be exempted in this case as he holds till maturity.
 However, his annual income is 10lac so falls in the 20% income tax slab.
 And the interest he earned semi-annually for 2.5% will come under income from other sources.
 He can claim a tax deduction of interest earned in the 80C limit if it’s not fully utilized to make these bonds completely tax-free.
 Or else he can pay 20% on the total interest earned in that assessment year.

-- After 5 years let’s says David need money so he redeems the SGB.
+- After 5 years let’s say David needs money so he redeems the SGB.

-- Let’s says David sold off SGBs in the secondary market then what could be the tax implications.
+- Let’s say David sold off SGBs in the secondary market then what could be the tax implications.

 Answer: SGBs are tradeable and transferrable as per the Government securities Act,2006.
 In case he sells SGBs before three years then he is liable to pay only income tax on semi-annual interest until 3 years.
 Post 3 years he will be liable to pay long-term capital gain tax at 20% with indexation benefits.

-Capital gain is exempted if hold till maturity but the interest earned will be taxed as per the income tax act.
+Capital gain is exempted if held till maturity but the interest earned will be taxed as per the income tax act.

 Yes, you can sell SGB anytime after a date notified by RBI if held in Demat form.

-Not Completely tax-free but depends on the situation you may refer to the above example to understand better.
+Not Completely tax-free but depending on the situation you may refer to the above example to understand better.